emdorgan/react-portfolio/README.md

 ## To-do list

-* Figure out if the nav bar turning into a dropdown works
+* Make the dropdown menu only appear on smaller size (using state? is there a onscreenresize?)
+* Make it so when I click the nav links in the dropdown menu, it toggles it
 * Build the Footer component
 * Make a contact form for the contact page